RedPitaya/Documentation/appsFeatures/examples/acqRF-exm3.rst

 This example shows how to acquire 16k samples of signal on fast analog inputs.
 The signal will be acquired simultaneously with the generated signal.
 The time length of the acquired signal depends on the time scale of a buffer that can be set with a decimation factor.
 The decimations and time scales of a buffer are given in the |sample rate and decimation|.
 Voltage and frequency ranges depend on the Red Pitaya model.

-.. |sample rate and decimation| raw::html
+.. |sample rate and decimation| raw:: html

     <a href="https://redpitaya.readthedocs.io/en/latest/appsFeatures/examples/acqRF-samp-and-dec.html#sampling-rate-and-decimations" target="_blank">table</a>